xiaotian2333/KiviBot-Primitive/README.md

 export { plugin } from '@kivi-dev/plugin'
 ```

-then send `.p on test` to bot.
+then send `.p on test` to bot to enable this plugin.

 ## License

-GPL-3.0
+MPL-2.0